A Practical Guide for Policy Analysis

 A Practical Guide for Policy Analysis: The Eightfold Path to More Effective Problem Solving is a nonfiction book of policy analysis assembled by Eugene Bardach, a professor at the Goldman School of Public Policy at the University of California, Berkeley.
-This book is commonly referenced in public policy and public administration scholarship.
+Eric Patashnik, a professor of public policy and political science at Brown University, joined as an author for the book's seventh edition published in 2023.
+This book's model of an eightfold path for policy analysis is commonly referenced in public policy and public administration scholarship.